crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

               runAsNonRoot: true
 ```

-After AppConfig deployed, NodeSelector and SecurityContext trait will work in a random order.
+After the AppConfig is deployed, NodeSelector and SecurityContext trait will work in random order.
-Assuming the controller of NodeSelector trait will work first, then it will patch and update the underlying Deployment.
+Assuming the controller of NodeSelector trait works first, then it will patch and update the underlying Deployment.

 ```yaml
 apiVersion: apps/v1